kohana/core/guide/kohana/extension.md

 When you add your transparently extended cookie class at `application/classes/cookie.php` this file essentially "replaces" the file at `system/classes/cookie.php` without actually touching it.
 This happens because this time when we use the Cookie class [Kohana::autoload] looks for `classes/cookie.php` and finds the file in `application` and includes that one, instead of the one in system.

-## Multiple Levels of Extension {#multiple-extensions}
+## Multiple Levels of Extension

 If you are extending a Kohana class in a module, you should maintain transparent extensions.
-Instead of making the [Cookie] extension extend Kohana, you can create `MODPATH/mymod/encrypted/cookie.php`:
+In other words, do not include any variables or function in the "base" class (eg. Cookie).
+Instead make your own namespaced class, and have the "base" class extend that one.
+With our Encrypted cookie example we can create `MODPATH/mymod/encrypted/cookie.php`:

 	class Encrypted_Cookie extends Kohana_Cookie {

 		// Use the same encrypt() and decrypt() methods as above

 	}

 And create `MODPATH/mymod/cookie.php`:

 	class Cookie extends Encrypted_Cookie {}

 This will still allow users to add their own extension to [Cookie] while leaving your extensions intact.
-However, the next extension of [Cookie] will have to extend `Encrypted_Cookie` instead of `Kohana_Cookie`.
+To do that they would make a cookie class that extends `Encrypted_Cookie` (rather than `Kohana_Cookie`) in their application folder.